Vivian Tomlinson Williams: Voyager Recordings

 Along with her husband Phil Williams, they created the Voyager Recording label in 1967.
 After extensive travel through Washington, Idaho and Montana, recording numerous old time fiddlers, she and Phil wanted to put their research into recordings.
 They could not find an established record producer to complete their project, so they started their own label.
 Williams describes Voyager "as a hobby that got out of hand".
 On the Voyager label they released recordings of traditional and historical fiddle and mandolin music.
 Some of the Williams recordings of Byron Berline and Texas Shorty from Missoula, Montana, and Weiser, Idaho, sessions were eventually put together into a compilation for the first Voyager record entitled Fiddle Jam Sessions.
-A Bluegrass Unlimited review after this release called it "top-calibur".
+A Bluegrass Unlimited review after this release called it "top-caliber".
 Along with her husband Phil, Williams co-produced over fifty albums on the Voyager label.
 They also published instructional textbooks and workshop manuals such as “Brand New Old Time Fiddle Tunes".

-The William’s released Comin’ Round the Mountain in 1969 on their Voyager label with songs from the Darrington folks with whom they were friends.
+The Williams' released Comin’ Round the Mountain in 1969 on their Voyager label with songs from the Darrington folks with whom they were friends.

 The 1970s in Seattle

-Vivian Williams served on the board of directors of the Northwest Folklife Festival for several years.
-This free admission folk music festival has grown into one of the largest in the United States[2].
-Vivian Williams is known for performing at contra dances up and down the I-5 corridor in Washington beginning in the late 1970s.
+Williams served on the board of directors of the Northwest Folklife Festival for several years.
+This free admission folk music festival has grown into one of the largest in the United States.
+She is known for performing at contra dances up and down the I-5 corridor in Washington beginning in the late 1970s.
 She was influenced by a piano player, Pat Spaeth, and she joined in 'he Salmonberry Band' to play contra music.
 This band had lost their fiddler, but Williams was concerned that they played too often for her schedule.
 So the band added another fiddle player to alternate with Williams.
 Both fiddlers had fun playing together, so they started playing two fiddle harmony.
 Williams and her husband played together in the contra music band 'Small Pleasures'.

 In 1975, Williams teamed up with Barbara Lamb to release Twin Sisters, one of the earliest instrumental bluegrass albums released by women.
 Williams played harmony fiddle to Lamb’s lead.
 A Bluegrass Unlimited reviewer called the fiddling on this album "smooth, clean, and together" and "except as singers, women have been featured too rarely in country music.
 A nice album like this one goes a little ways toward filling the gap".

 Williams released her first solo album Fiddler on Voyager in 1979.
 She was backed by the Tall Timber band.
 Once more, a Bluegrass Unlimited reviewer recognized her style and classical training as "very polished and exact" and further suggested that anyone into "clean well-executed fiddle playing should enjoy the album".
 Williams is a noted composer of fiddle tunes, some of which have been recorded by prominent folk and bluegrass musicians.
 It wasn’t until the mid-1980s that she got together with Harley and Shara Bray and her husband Phil to form “Williams and Bray”.